Find Affordable College Courses

 Read full report on Public Health at Simmons University

-You’ll be in good company if you decide to attend Massachusetts College of Pharmacy and Health Sciences.
-It ranked #3 on our 2023 Most Popular Online Public Health Schools in Massachusetts list.
-MCPHS University is a medium-sized private not-for-profit school located in the large city of Boston.
+You’ll join some of the best and brightest minds around you if you attend Massachusetts College of Pharmacy and Health Sciences.
+The school came in at #3 on this year’s Most Popular Online Public Health Schools in Massachusetts list.
+MCPHS University is a moderately-sized private not-for-profit school located in the city of Boston.

 While working on their degree, public health majors at MCPHS University accumulate an average of around $27,000 in student debt.